- Invitational Information

 3. Invitational Cut-off Dates

 a.
-U.S. Championship and U.S. Women’s Championship.
+U.S. Championship, U.S. Women’s Championship and U.S. Senior Championship.
 Cut-off dates depend on the schedule of the events.
 The US Chess Office will determine the invitation date which will be approximately three months prior to the event.

 b.
 For the Olympiad and World Team Championships, invitation dates will be after the preceding U.S. Championships (including play-off games) are rated, unless the dates for submitting the team rosters precludes from using the U.S. Championships results.
 In such case, the US Chess Office will determine the invitation date which will be about three months prior to the event.
 For the World Senior Team Championships, invitation dates will be in accordance with the event deadlines set by FIDE.